hroncok/python-minimization/document.md

  1. opt-1 would fallback to non-optimized
  1. non-optimized would always be present

 This workaround would require a change of the current caching logic.
-Either, there will be no attempt to write the new bytecache files if the less optimized bytecode cache exists, or Python would check if it can write the bytecode cache and only fallback to less optimized ones if it cannot write to the destination.
+Either there will be no attempt to write the new bytecache files if the less optimized bytecode cache exists, or Python would check if it can write the bytecode cache and only fallback to less optimized ones if it cannot write to the destination.

 This workaround however **violates Python users' expectations (1)**: It executes less optimized bytecode than the user has elected to.
 At the same time, this **violates (5)** if done downstream-only.
 Both can be **solved by doing this with upstream coordination** -- designing a PEP that describes this behavior into great detail, implement the behavior in Fedora and bring it upstream once ready.
 Impact on performance would need to be evaluated as well.